maudnals/demo-normalize/README.md

 ## Built with
 * Parcel
 * WebGL
-* Custom imge operations in JS, should be replaced by WASM for a better perf :)
+* Custom imge operations in JS, should be replaced by Wasm for a better perf :)

 ## Start project